Steven-1124/starter-hugo-academic/content/authors/admin/_index.md

 interests:
   - Behavioral Operations
   - Supply Chain Management
-  - Product Development
+  - Corporate Social Responsibility
-  - Two-sided Market
+  - Application of Blockchain
   - OM-Market Interface

 # Education to show in About widget